foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/lab_dsp1.rst

 * ``-Hfxapi``: Use the Fixed Point API support library

   Used with ``-Xdsp``.
-Provides low level intrinsic support for ARC EM DSP instructions.
+Provides low level intrinsic support for ARC EM DSP instructions

   Programs written using this API execute natively on an ARC EM processor with DSP extensions and can also be emulated on x86 Windows hosts